martinabeleda/martinabeleda/README.md

 ### Hi there, I'm @martinabeleda 👋

-I'm a machine learning engineer from Sydney 🇦🇺, currently living in Vancouver 🇨🇦
+I'm a machine learning engineer from 🇦🇺 currently living in Vancouver 🇨🇦

 Previously, I worked on AI Systems at [@nearmap](https://www.nearmap.com/au/en/products/ai-aerial-maps) 🗺️